 Learning rate warm-up is not a regularization method.
 It’s main purpose is to stablize the training process, not to prevent overfitting.
 It addresses issues like noisy gradients from random weight initialization, allowing the model to converge more reliably without exploding or vanishing updates.
 This ramp-up phase helps the optimizer “settle” before applying a full learning rate, but it doesn’t directly constrain the loss function or model complexity.
 While not regularization per se, learning rate warm-up can contribute to better generalization in practice.
 By enabling higher peak learning rates without instability, it allows the model to escape poor local minima more effectively, which might lead to flatter minima (associated with better generalization).

-Gradient Max Norm
+Clip Gradient by Max Norm

-It’s the Euclidean norm of gradient.
-Think of it as the length of gradient.
+While training a model, we can clip gradient based on max norm.
+It is used as a safe guard to avoid gradient explosion.
 Training a model is just like going down a hill.
 Imagin that we are very close to a minimal flat area, the length of gradient should not be very large because there are no very steep slopes.
 Large gradient with high learning rate is more likely to cause instability in training.
-Set a max norm for gradient in training process is a very useful safe guard.

 Another perspective is the averaged loss value.
-The higher the loss, the higher possibility of large gradient.
+The higher the loss, the higher probability of large gradient.
 High loss means you are still far away from some minimal flat areas, and there might be very steep ways in front of you.
 So, be careful when your step is relatively large (high learning rate).
-E.g. when training ResNet-18 on CIFAR-10, we can get loss below 2 after the first epoch.
+E.g., when training ResNet-18 on CIFAR-10, we can get loss below 2 after the first epoch.
 However, when training ResNet-50 on ImageNet-1K, the loss might be still above 2 after the first 10 epochs.

 Reproduce ResNet-50 on ImageNet-1K

-• batch size: 256
+- batch size: 256

-• weight decay: 1e-4
+- weight decay: 1e-4

-• optimizer: SGD with momentum 0.9
+- optimizer: SGD with momentum 0.9

-• learning rate 0.1 for first 30 epochs
+- learning rate 0.1 for first 30 epochs

-• learning rate 0.01 for second 30 epochs
+- learning rate 0.01 for second 30 epochs

-• learning rate 0.001 for last 30 epochs
+- learning rate 0.001 for last 30 epochs

-• top-1 accuracy on validation dataset: 76.13%
+- top-1 accuracy on validation dataset: 75.3% (single-crop)

 Using stabilizers like learning rate warm-up or gradient clipping (max norm) to fix NaN losses does not inherently mean it’s no longer a reproduction.
 The purpose should not be a strict bit-to-bit identical runs, but to achieve equivalent results.
 The original paper focused on the architecture, and it didn’t report any details about training process debugging.
 Furthermore, today’s hardwares are different, and every time the randomness is also impossbly identical.
 We should focus on results and high-level process.
 Fixing NaN is more like “debugging your environments”, not altering the model’s learning capability.